bigismols/photo_processer/README.md

 Methods allowed: GET

 ## /api/stats
-Use case: Returns processing statistics (average time to process, number of processed photos, number of processing photos)
+Use case: Returns processing statistics (average time to process, number of processed photos, number of processing photos, failure count, failure rates, success rates)
 Methods allowed: GET

+# 4. Testing
+I used pytest to write the tests in /flaskr/tests.
+Pytest allows for unit testing and should be installed when running `pip install -r requirements.txt`.
+To perform all the tests, do `pytest -v`.
+To perform a test of a specific file, do `pytest flaskr/test/[testname].py`.
+Ensure that you are in the root folder (photo_processor/)
+> [!IMPORTANT]
+> You **must** ensure you start your docker RabbitMQ server and your celery worker.
+If not the test will fail with unexpected connection errors.

-# 4. Database Schema
+# 5. Database Schema
 There is only 1 table in the database.
 The `image` table stores uploaded images, their metadata, processing status, and thumbnails.

 | Column           | Type       | Description                                                                 |